Sdattagu/social-network-kata/README.md

 There is a Worker class which uses 'command' methods to update the state.
 Commands are Strings which are parsed with regular expressions.

 The underlying data structure of the State is a hash-map.
-It represents a directed unweighted graph represented as an adjacency list.
+The state contains information about who is following/being followed, i.e., the network.
+The network is represented as a directed unweighted graph in the form of an adjacency list.

 The most interesting part of the application is how it handles the result of a "follow" command.
 Once "follow" is executed, the adjacency list of the follower is updated.